rcc-uchicago/xhub/blueprint.md

 ## Buckets

+A bucket is ...
+[BRIEFLY EXPLAIN W/ LINK TO MORE INFO].

+Xhub uses the following buckets for storing and retrieving information about resources:

 * `META` - namespace for incoming resource metadata
 * `STUDIES` - list of study names for prefix scans in `META`
 * `FILES` - log of file transfers (date, status, location)